davmac314/dasynq/doc/USAGE.md

 The restrictions when using multiple threads mainly concern the activation of callbacks.
 When an event occurs it is (temporarily) disabled while the callback is called.
-The application must ensure that the callback cannot be re-entered while it is active, either by not enabling it or by polling the event loop with only a single thread.
+The application must ensure that the callback cannot be re-entered while it is active, either by not enabling it or by polling the event loop with only a single thread (and only calling enable/disable from within that thread).

 ## 2. Event Watchers